 But back to our little family.
 How do two young girls navigate the colossally enormous and complicated loss of their dad's suicide?
 How do they understand that the most loving, empathic, giving, spirited soul on the planet chose to, or felt he had to, leave?

 They go on with their other life, the life where they are just kids with friends and goals and things to do and places to go.
 Their life, like mine, irreparably split between two universes.
 One where dads love their daughters and reassure them when they are scared, remind them that the world is ultimately benevolent, that everything is going to be ok.

 And the other world, where everything is never going to be ok.

 Right now, it sort of reminds me of the Upside Down.
-Netflix makes a good companion!
+Thanks, Netflix.

 When I was young, I was electrocuted on the third rail of a train track in Chamonix, France.
 Really.
 Anyway, I was told that it was a miracle I was alive, how unlikely it was that I survived.
 The doctors sort of stared at me for days and ran a bunch of tests and fixed my dislocated elbow and then let me go home.
 I looked out over the Alps and thought, there is some sort of god/purpose for me, and every day from here on out is extra, a bonus.
 I have no idea if this was real but it is what I believed.

 I honestly have resonated with that truth since the day it happened.
 I am genuinely grateful to be alive.
 It’s not easy, life, but it feels amazing to be here.
 Sometimes I wonder if it is superficial not to have questions about the universe or “God” or my purpose in life.
 But I just know.
 I feel like every day on Earth is a gift, maybe a totally random one, who knows.
 But somehow we have been given this time in these bodies and these brains on this earth.
 Not for long, either.
 Let’s definitely make the best of it.